 23. Similarly, during that period, the amount of the Cal PX credit owed to Enron under AB 1890 exceeded the Frozen Bundled Rate paid by Enron to the Utilities on the Universities' behalf.
-Similarly, because Enron was also buying on the CalPx, it was paying considerably more for the energy it needed to fulfill its Agreement.
+Similarly, because Enron was also buying on the CalPX, it was paying considerably more for the energy it needed to fulfill its Agreement.
 For the first couple of months, SoCal Edison paid Enron for the appropriate PX Credits, i.e. it reimbursed Enron for the generation cost it avoided because Enron was paying for the power.
 However, that soon stopped.
-PG&E never consistently paid Enron for the negative CTCs.
-As a result, beginning in May 2000, Enron began losing millions of dollars because it was not being reimbursed via these negative CTCs for the cost which it incurred purchasing energy on the CalPX.
+PG&E never consistently paid Enron for the “negative CTCs.”
+As a result, beginning in May 2000, Enron became exposed significant energy procurement expenses because it was not being reimbursed via these “negative CTCs” for the cost which it incurred purchasing energy on the CalPX.
 To date Enron has not yet received payment of monies owed by the SCE and PG&E.

-24. Although the Utilities properly were crediting their own customers' bills with the negative CTC, they were not paying the full PX Credit to Enron.
+24. Although the Utilities properly were crediting their own customers' bills with the “negative CTC,” they were not paying the full PX Credit to Enron.
 Enron has filed a claim with the California Public Utilities Commission regarding payment of these reimbursement PX Credits from the Utilities, as required under AB 1890.
-As a result of the Utilities failure to pay these negative CTCs to Enron, Enron has paid hundreds of millions of dollars more for the energy for its direct access customers than it has been compensated by the utilities.
-A true and correct copy of Enron's filings with the California Public Utilities Commission are attached hereto as Exhibits B and C.
+As a result of the Utilities failure to pay these “negative CTCs” to Enron, Enron has paid significantly more for the energy for its direct access customers than it has been compensated by the utilities. [can we get away with not attaching—we may be asking for an agreed to continuance of this case]

-By Returning the Universities to Utility Service Enron is Simply Mitigating Its Exposure to Losses Associated with Utility Non-payment or Divergence Between the PX Credit Amount and Enron Cost of Procurement.
+By Returning the Universities to Utility Service Enron is Simply Mitigating Its Exposure to Losses Associated with Utility Non-Payment or Divergence Between the PX Credit Amount and Enron Cost of Procurement.

-25. As a result of the Utilities refusal to pay Enron the negative CTCs (i.e. the cost of the energy Enron was purchasing), and the closure of the Cal PX, Enron made the decision to cause the Utilities to serve directly the energy requirements of the Universities.
-It was a relatively easy decision to make.
+25. As a result of the Utilities refusal to pay Enron the “negative CTCs” and the closure of the Cal PX, Enron made the decision to cause the Utilities to serve directly the energy requirements of the Universities.
 As I noted above, the Frozen Bundled Rate will be frozen through the remainder of the Agreement.
 As a result of the passage of Assembly Bill 1X the State of California began purchasing electricity directly.
 Hence, by returning the Universities to Utility service, Enron would no longer be in the position of buying power at rates above the Frozen Bundled Rate while increasing the unpaid Accounts Receivable from SoCal Edison and PG&E as a result of their continued non-payment of the PX Credit amount due Enron.
 Such action also allows Enron to be able to continue procuring energy at the same rate as the Utilities for the balance of the Transition Period.
 On the other hand, the Universities would continue to receive power, the provision of which was now guaranteed by the State.
 And, there would be no adverse economic impact on the Universities during the remaining term of the contract because Enron agreed to continue to provide electricity at price 5% lower than the Frozen Bundled Rate the Universities would pay the Utilities.

 The Agreement Has Saved the Universities Millions of Dollars and Will Continue to Save the Universities Millions of Dollars